Click on any of the names to be taken to the page of that continent.

-Lyzzarkyth, called the Undying Realm, is a world of thick, lush jungles.
+Lizzarkyth, called the Undying Realm, is a world of thick, lush jungles.
 Plants there don't die naturally, and any that are regrow swiftly.
 The Realm's native inhabitants have a deep spiritual connection to their home, and take only what they need to survive from it.

-Lyzzarkyth is covered by an almost completely unbroken jungle, with very few mountains breaking the unending green.
+Lizzarkyth is covered by an almost completely unbroken jungle, with very few mountains breaking the unending green.
 Lakes and swamps can be found in various locations, and vast river systems run within the jungles.
 The Realm lacks oceans entirely.

-Lyzzarkyth balances Millirand.
+Lizzarkyth balances Millirand.
 The great Markers binding the Realm to its balance, and the great Void Hydra, are located in remote, hidden locations.

 Space and Stars